clem9669/kali-build/README.md

 ## Pre-Install, Install, Update

 I recommand to install ansible with pip instead of apt.
-Starting from a nice and clean OS will avoid any trouble with dependencies and previous installati
+Starting from a nice and clean OS will avoid any trouble with dependencies and previous installation.
+Also, it is possible to change apt source list to use any, or local mirror.

 ```bash
 # Pre-install